Hortt/starnavi_test_task_social_jwt/README.md

-Bot might be deployed separately as a microservice and fully independent of models/views/etc. Also might be adding logging or some stout for management command later AND Behave tests for views and dockerize that thing
+Bot might be deployed separately as a microservice and fully independent of models/views/etc. Also might be adding logging or some stout for management command later AND Behave tests for views and dockerize that thing.
+Also , might be adding arguments to management command to set ini file, etc